 Autocomplete is a pattern used to display query suggestions.

 As you type, the search engine will suggest several predictions of how your query could be completed.
-For example, if you type in “course” on a university webpage, it suggests “courses in English”, “courses in geography” or “course catalog”.
-The beauty of autocomplete is that it also fills up unfinished words, so if you type in “lect”, the engine would suggest “lecture” or “lecturer”.
+For example, if you type in “course” on a university webpage, it suggests “courses in English,” “courses in geography,” or “course catalog.”
+The beauty of autocomplete is that it also fills up unfinished words, so if you type in “lect,” the engine suggests “lecture” or “lecturer.”

 Why You Need a Great Predictive Search Feature